dedroot/OmegaPSToolkit/README.md

 # And go in its directory
 cd OmegaPSToolkit

-# To install all dependencies that OmegaPSToolkit must have, run 'opst.py' with:
+# To install all dependencies that OmegaPSToolkit must have, run the opstinstall with:
 python3 opst.py -i
 ## Or:
 python3 opst.py --install
-## Once installed, you can run the 'opst' command anywhere in the terminal.
+## Once installed, you can run the 'opst' command anywhere in the terminal (you can run OPST anywhere (tell me if a problem appears).

-# To install all PIP's packages and install the OmegaPSToolkit package,
+# To install all PIP's packages and install the OmegaPSToolkit package  (you can run OPST anywhere (tell me if a problem appears),
-# run (you can run OPST anywhere (tell me if a problem appears):
+# run :
 sudo opst -s
 ## Or:
 sudo opst --setup